 The Body of Christ cannot be complete until people of all abilities are accepted into communities of faith.
 A sign may say, “Welcome,” but the steps say, “You must be able to walk up stairs to enter.”
-A website or newspaper ad may say, “All are welcome,” but in reality you have to hear well and see well to participate fully.
-Before churches can become truly welcoming communities for persons with disabilities; church facilities, procedures, and the ways we communicate must be evaluated and made accessible.
+A website or newspaper ad may say, “All are welcome,” but in reality one must hear and see well to participate fully.
+An audit lets your congregation examine accessibility in church facilities, procedures, and communication to help you make improvements in order to become truly welcoming communities for persons with disabilities and their families.

-Per Paragraph 2533.6 of The Book of Discipline 2016, “The board of trustees shall conduct or cause to be conducted an annual accessibility audit of their buildings, grounds, and facilities to discover and identify what physical, architectural, and communication barriers exist that impede the full participation of persons with disabilities and shall make plans and determine priorities of the elimination of all such barriers.
+Per Paragraph 2533.6 of The Book of Discipline of The United Methodist Church 2016, “The board of trustees shall conduct or cause to be conducted an annual accessibility audit of their buildings, grounds, and facilities to discover and identify what physical, architectural, and communication barriers exist that impede the full participation of persons with disabilities and shall make plans and determine priorities of the elimination of all such barriers.
 It is highly encouraged that members of the congregation or from the community who have disabilities, who are family members of persons with disabilities, and who are builders or architects or rehabilitation professionals be involved in conducting the audit.
 The Accessibility Audit for churches shall be used in filling out the annual church and/or charge conference reports.”
-Please submit your completed audit to your state or conference disability concerns committee or to your DMC Jurisdictional Representative.

 What an audit entails